-DISPLAY Description Options MR55 Mass Hold the SET key to display (or edit) the batch preset or briefly press to view the accum total FLOW Mass flowrate REPORT PRINT Only shown if print option is selected Hold the SET key to print log report as defined in the TM/LOG section of calibration.
-LOGGED DATA Only shown if real-time clock option is installed Hold the SET key to display data logs as described in Data Logs on page 17.
-MOJEL INFO Hold the SET key to display the Model information as described in Model Information on page 18.
-CAL MENU Hold the SET key to enter Calibration View mode as described in Calibration View Mode on page 23.
+DISPLAY Description Options TO PRINT Only shown if print option is selected Hold the SET key to manually print a delivery docket.
+REPORT PRINT Only shown if print option is selected Hold the SET key to print log report as defined in the TM/LOG section of calibration.
+LOGGED DATA Only shown if real-time clock option is installed Hold the SET key to display data logs as described in Data Logs on page 20.
+MOJEL INFO Hold the SET key to display the Model information as described in Model Information on page 21.
+CAL MENU Hold the SET key to enter Calibration View mode as described in Calibration View Mode on page 25.